Kurt Rambis

-Darrell Kurt Rambis (Κυριάκος Ραμπίδης; born February 25, 1958) is a Greek-American former professional basketball player and coach who is a senior basketball adviser for the Los Angeles Lakers of the National Basketball Association (NBA).
+Darrell Kurt Rambis (born February 25, 1958) is an American former professional basketball player and coach who is a senior basketball adviser for the Los Angeles Lakers of the National Basketball Association (NBA).
 As a player, he won four NBA championships while playing power forward for the Lakers.
 Rambis was a key member of the Showtime era Lakers and was extremely popular for his hard-nosed blue collar play.
 With his trademark black horn-rimmed glasses, Rambis complemented the flashy Hollywood style of the Showtime era Lakers.

 Rambis played college basketball for the Santa Clara Broncos.
 As a senior in 1980, he was named the player of the year in the West Coast Conference (WCC).
 Rambis was selected by the New York Knicks in the third round of the 1980 NBA draft, but began his career in Greece with AEK Athens before joining the Lakers.
 He also played for the Charlotte Hornets, Phoenix Suns, and Sacramento Kings.
 Rambis became a coach and has served as head coach for the Lakers, Minnesota Timberwolves, and the Knicks.
 He also won two league championships as an assistant coach with the Lakers.

 Early life

-Rambis as a freshman at Santa Clara.

 Rambis was born in Terre Haute, Indiana, into a family of Greek extraction.
 His family moved to Cupertino, California in his preschool years; his number is retired at Cupertino High School.